peteroupc/peteroupc.github.io/requestsother.md

 1. Suppose $f(x)$ is continuous, and suppose $X$ is unbounded and meets additional assumptions, such as&mdash;

-    - being unimodal (having one peak) and symmetric (mirrored on each side of the peak), and/or
+    - being unimodal (having one peak) and symmetric (mirrored on each side of the peak), or
-    - following a geometric distribution, and/or
+    - following a geometric distribution, or
-    - having decreasing or nowhere increasing probabilities.
+    - having decreasing or nowhere increasing probabilities,

+    or any combination of these.
 Then, is there an algorithm, besides the algorithm of Kunsch et al. (2019)&mdash;

     - whose output is within $\epsilon$ of $f(\mathbb{E}[X])$ in terms of absolute error with probability at least 1 minus $\delta$, or
     - whose output has an expected absolute error or mean squared error not more than $\epsilon$,